Phone Deal Finder

 Getting the best coverage and data plan depends on your location and personal preferences.
 Don't worry.
 We've got some tips to guide you:

-• Check the coverage: Before choosing a carrier, check their coverage maps to ensure they have robust LTE service in your area.
-Thankfully, LTE is available in roughly 99 percent of the country.
+• Check the coverage: Before choosing a carrier, check our coverage maps to ensure they have robust LTE service in your area.
+Thankfully, LTE networks are available in roughly 99 percent of the country.

 • Choose the right phone: Some newer models, like the latest iPhone or Samsung Galaxy, are better equipped to take advantage of advanced LTE speeds.
 Likewise, newer devices are 5G-compatible, enabling your cell phone to switch easily between 4G and 5G networks as needed.

-Just keep in mind that the 5G roll-out has been gradual, and while it offers superior performance, 4G LTE networks still provide an excellent balance of speed and coverage for most users.
+Just keep in mind that the 5G roll-out has been gradual, and while it promises even faster performance , 4G LTE networks still provide an excellent balance of speed and coverage for most users.
 Think of 4G LTE as your reliable, tried-and-true option, while 5G is the exciting, flashy newcomer.

 The Bottom Line